zowe/docs-site/versioned_docs/_version-v1.17.x/user-guide/mvd-editor.md

 ## Hotkeys

-- Shift TAB: Cycle through the menu bar, browsing type, search bar, file tree, and editor component.
+- TAB/Shift + TAB: Cycle through the menu bar, browsing type, search bar, file tree, and editor component.
     - Individual options within the menu bar and individual nodes within the file tree can be navigated with the arrow keys and ENTER (to select).

 |Hot Key|Command|